wenwei202/caffe/README.md

   - *block_group_decay* in *SolverParameter*: weight decay by group lasso regularization on each group(block) of in weight matrix, block are configured by *block_group_lasso* in each *ParamSpec* (e.g. weights);
   - *connectivity_mode* in *LayerParameter* can permanently prune zero-weighted connections;
   - local *regularization_type* ("L1/L2") is supported for each *ParamSpec* (e.g. weights)
+3. In CPU mode, use Intel mkl blas.

 ### deploy sparse convolutional neural networks
   - [conv_mode](https://github.com/wenwei202/caffe/blob/scnn/src/caffe/proto/caffe.proto#L637) in *ConvolutionParameter* configures the computation modality of convolution (GEMM, CSR, Concatenation, etc.).
 Following is an example to configure deploy.prototxt so that the matrix multiplication is operated by sparse weight matrix * dense feature map matrix.